anvilproject/anvil-portal/content/learn/accessing-data/bringing-your-own-data.md

 ---
 title: "Bringing Your Own Data"
 author: "AnVIL"
-description: "Uploading data to AnVIL's Terra instance."
+description: "Uploading your own data to AnVIL's Terra instance."
 ---

 # Bringing Your Own Data